-Responsibility for managing the spread of COVID-19 will be shared with all course/trip participants and IAG staff.
+The responsibility for managing the spread of COVID-19 will be shared with all course/trip participants and IAG staff.
 Participants and staff alike must understand their personal roles and responsibilities in reducing the potential spread of the virus.
-Additionally all participants must understand that continued delivery of courses and trips is contingent on following all protocols.
-Participants will be excluded from activities if unable to follow protocols.
-Participants and staff must understand that all directives in this document are designed to manage the risk of COVID-19. but will not eliminate that risk.
+Additionally, all participants must understand that continued delivery of courses and trips is contingent on following all protocols.
+Participants will be excluded from activities if protocols go unfollowed.
+All directives in this document are designed to manage the risk of COVID-19 but will not eliminate that risk.

 It remains a possibility, despite these precautions, that participants or staff could contract the COVID-19 virus.

 At time of the latest update of these practices (17 November 2020) the plan for Avalanche Skills Training classroom sessions in the coming winter 20/21 will be as follows:

 -IAG will use large spaces for small groups (room capacity 150 persons, class size 16 students) to allow for ample distancing between students

 -All students and instructors will be required to wear appropriate COVID-19 PPE, and hand sanitizer will be provided at the entrance of the hall.

 -If public health advice changes through the course of the winter to make it impossible for IAG to run classroom sessions, the classroom portions of courses will change to online learning while field sessions continue.